RitchieLab/biofilter/docs-dev/covarage.md

-# Running Coverage for Your Project
+# Running Coverage in the Biofilter Project

 To measure test coverage in the Biofilter project, we can use `Coverage.py`.
 Follow these steps to install and run `coverage` to generate coverage reports.